See Winter Wildlife at this Remote State Park in The North Woods

 There are endless places to view winter wildlife in Minnesota, but my personal favorite is Bear Head Lake State Park.
 Secluded in the vast North Woods near Ely, it’s the perfect destination to view the eagles, wolves and moose that call northern Minnesota home.

 Wildlife Viewing at Bear Head Lake State Park

 Almost as far north as you can go without hitting Canada, Bear Head Lake State Park epitomizes the “Up North” vibe: Pristine frozen lakes in every direction, dense pine forests, rolling hills and skies so blue they look like a postcard.

-For the best wildlife viewing, I strap on my snowshoes and venture into the untouched winter wilderness before the sun is up.
-With your head on a swivel, move quietly and slowly through the park, paying special attention to look for mammal tracks in the snow.
+For the best wildlife viewing, strap on your snowshoes and venture into the untouched winter wilderness before the sun is up.
+While freely swiveling your head, move quietly and slowly through the park, paying special attention to look for mammal tracks in the snow.

 The northern forest is home to white-tailed deer, black bear, moose, wolves and many smaller mammals; if you stay quiet and keep your eyes peeled, you’re practically guaranteed to glimpse a few of these majestic creatures.

 For an especially rustic experience, try to stay at one of the park’s five camper cabins.
 Named after some of the park’s more prominent trees (Aspen, Red Pine, White Pine, Cedar and Birch), they’re the perfect home base for a couple days of winter adventures.

 Brian Fanelli is a writer and editor for Explore Minnesota.
 When he isn't writing about life in The North, you'll find him browsing the sci-fi shelves in a local bookstore, biking one of Minnesota's spectacular trails or walking his Chihuahua around Minneapolis.